dlang-community/d2sqlite3/README.md

 ## Features

 1. `Database` is wrapper around a database connection.
 The connection is open at the time of its creation and it is automatically closed when no more references exist.
-Possibility to enable a shared cache.

 2. `Database` has facility functions create new functions, aggregates or collations.

-3. `Query` is a wrapper around prepared statements and their results, with functionality to bind parameters, iterate on result rows with an InputRange interface and convert column value to a D type.
+3. `Query` is a wrapper around prepared statements and their results, with functionality to bind parameters, iterate on result rows with an InputRange interface and convert column value to a built-in type or a Variant.

 ### Synopsis
 ```d